-The animation screen is a virtual screen which means the animation layout is limited only by memory in your computer.
+The animation screen is a virtual screen that means the animation layout is limited only by memory in your computer.
 By turning off the animation, you can speed up the simulation, run for a while and turn the animation back on.
-The simulation clock resolution can be expressed in terms of hours, minutes, or seconds with a clock resolution of .00001 a second.
+The simulation clock resolution can be expressed in terms of hours, minutes, or seconds with a clock resolution of .0000 I a second.

-7 OUTPUT REPORTS
+8 OUTPUT REPORTS